The Shepherd's Hand

 These are some of the organizations within the Montrose area who partner with The Shepherd's Hand:

-Shepherd's Hand is an approved agency of Food Bank of the Rockies which provides food and essentials.
-We work collaboratively with 20 local non-profit organizations.
+Shepherd's Hand is an approved 501c(3) and an agency of Food Bank of the Rockies which provides food and essentials.

 In 2013, the Colorado Department of Local Affairs recognized and awarded Shepherd’s Hand as a “mobilizing resource to support innovative solutions”.